Insurance Coverage for Your International Move

 This is your most basic insurance for many international moving companies, where your goods are automatically covered under a legal liability standard based on what the transportation industry sets.

-Most of the time, the ocean carrier is responsible for approximately $500 per package (coverage for air shipments is determined by weight).
+Usually, the ocean carrier is responsible for approximately $500 per package (coverage for air shipments is determined by weight).
 While this protection is minimal, it ensures a basic level of compensation in the event of total loss, though partial losses are usually excluded.

 Total loss coverage